to Synopsis and Proposal w/ Linda Windsor

 can learn.
 In this workshop we’ll cover important essentials for interviewing

-the person you want to write about, then learn how to organize that material,
+the person you want to write about.
+You'll then learn how to organize that material,

 structure the article, and weave in quotations appropriately for an interesting